-- This changed happened in light of a study conducted by the National Research Council that recommended a two-year sequence replace Physics B so that students could delve further into key physics concepts.
+- This change happened in light of a study conducted by the National Research Council that recommended a two-year sequence to replace Physics B so that students could delve further into key physics concepts.

 These two courses, along with AP Physics C: Mechanics and AP Physics C: Electricity & Magnetism, make up the various Advanced Placement courses in physics that students can choose from.

 While it is possible to take all four classes within your high school career, it may be best to choose one or two based on your goals for college.

 So, what are the differences between the classes?

 AP Physics 1 and AP Physics 2 are algebra-based courses.

 This means that they don’t require a background in math beyond Algebra II.

 - These are also two one-year classes, as opposed to AP Physics B, which was a one-year class.